Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 Instructor(s): Alireza Doostdar and Hoda El Shakry Terms Offered: Autumn

-Prerequisite(s): Enrollment by Consent Only (for both grads and undergrads).
-Students should send the instructors a paragraph explaining their interest and prior preparation or familiarity with the themes in the course.
+Prerequisite(s): Enrollment by consent only for graduate students.
+Grad students should send the instructors a paragraph explaining their interest and prior preparation or familiarity with the themes in the course.

 Note(s): This course meets the LMCS or SCSR Committee distribution requirement for Divinity students.